BETALAB-team/EUReCA/README.md

 ## Set up
 The tool is distributed via GitHub repository.
 It can be freely cloned with git, `git clone https://github.com/BETALAB-team/EUReCA.git`, or clicking on the **code** bottom and downloading the zip file.

 In the reposotory it is also included an RC.yml, which provides the python packages needed to run the EUReCA simulation.
 The virtual environment can be easily set up using the [Anaconda](https://www.anaconda.com/) package manager.
-Using the comand line:
+With the comand line:
 ```
-conda -env
+conda -env  create -f EUReCA_PATH\RC.yml
 ```
+Or using the Anaconda navigator application, under `Environments -> Import -> Import environment from path` and searching for  `EUReCA_PATH\RC.yml`.
+The environment will be set up for you by the conda package manager.